GeorgeCiesinski/custom-drupal-docs/docs/index.md

 [Drupal Sites](./drupal-sites.md) - Information shared by all Drupal sites.
 This contains common practices, maintenance, and shared modules.

-[ITS Website](./its-website.md) - Information specific to the ITS Website, including unique modules, roles, and views.
+[Websites](./websites.md) - Information unique to each ITS Website, including modules, roles, and views.

+[Theming](./theming.md) - Information about theming the Drupal Sites.

-[CAB Website](./cab-website.md) - Information specific to the CAB Website, including unique modules, roles, and views.
+[Database](./database.md) - Information about the database, including setup, usage, errors, and common functions.

 [Development Environments](./development-environments.md) - Information about the local, staging, and production servers.

-[Maintenance](./maintenance.md) - Information about checking site status and pushing updates.

 [Backup and Restore](./backup-restore.md) - Information about backing up site safely.